VOICES-related publications

 Singh, I., Keenan, S., & Mears, A. (2008).
 Service users' experiences of stimulant drug medication.
 Attention Deficit Hyperactivity Disorder: Full Guideline for Consultation, pp 94-8.
 National Institute for Health and Clinical Excellence: London.

-Frazzetto, G, Keenan, S & Singh, I. (2008).
-Bambini e le droghe: The case of ADHD and Ritalin in Italy.
-BioSocieties 2(4), 393-412 Link to article
+Frazzetto, G, Keenan, S & Singh, I. (2007).
+I Bambini e le droghe: The Right to Ritalin vs the Right to Childhood in Italy.
+BioSocieties 2(4), 393-412.
+Link to article

 Singh, I. (2007).
 Not just naughty: 50 years of stimulant drug advertising.
 Medicating Modern America (eds.
 A. Toon & E. Watkins), NYU Press, 131-155.
 Link to article